Loghorn/ant-plus/README.md

 ##### openAsync(callback)

 Tries to open the stick, waiting for it if not available right now.
-Returns a cancelation token with a method `cancel` you can use to stop waiting.
+Returns a cancellation token with a method `cancel` you can use to stop waiting.
-`callback` is a funcion accepting a single `Error` parameter and it will be called when the stick is open (with the parameter undefined) or in case of failure (with the parameter set to the error).
+`callback` is a function accepting a single `Error` parameter and it will be called when the stick is open (with the parameter undefined) or in case of failure (with the parameter set to the error).

 ##### close()